David Conway (music historian): Early life

-Conway was born in London.
+Conway was born in London, England.
 His sister, Barbara Conway, was a journalist.
 He was educated at Haberdashers' Aske's Boys' School, and studied economics and psychology as an undergraduate at King's College, Cambridge.
 He obtained a PhD degree under the supervision of John Klier at University College London, where he has been an Honorary Research Fellow since 2008.

 Career

-In the 1980s, Conway and his Czechoslovak-born wife Nadia were elected councillors of the London Borough of Enfield.
+In the 1980s, Conway and his Czechoslovak-born wife Nadia were elected as councillors for the London Borough of Enfield, representing the Conservative Party.
 From 1991 to 2016, he acted as a senior expert for the European Commission in development aid projects in the countries of the former Soviet Union.
 His 2012 book Jewry in Music was published by Cambridge University Press.
 It "analyses why and how Jews, virtually absent from western art music until the end of the eighteenth century, came to be represented in all branches of the profession as leading figures – not only as composers and performers, but as publishers, impresarios and critics."
 The book was positively reviewed by musicologist Tina Frühauf and on the BBC Radio programme Music Matters.

 Conway is a founder and director of the music festival Levočské babie leto in Levoča, Slovakia.
 Since 2018 he has been chair of the opera company HGO (formerly Hampstead Garden Opera).

-In the academic year 2019–20 Conway was a Polonsky Visiting Fellow at Oxford University.
+In the academic year 2019–20, Conway was a Polonsky Visiting Fellow at Oxford University.
 He contributes to journals including Slavonic and East European Review, The Wagner Journal and Jewish Renaissance.